gbaptista/gemini-ai/README.md

 ## Available Models

-These models are accessible to the repository **author** as of May 2025 in the `us-east4` region.
+These models are accessible to the repository **author** as of June 2025 in the `us-east4` region.
 Access to models may vary by region, user, and account.
 All models here are expected to work, if you can access them.
 This is just a reference of what a "typical" user may expect to have access to right away:

 | Model                                    | Vertex AI | Generative Language |
 |------------------------------------------|:---------:|:-------------------:|